joeyglenn12/ryder-cup-2025/README.md

 # Scoring Methodology

-## 1. 📊 Statistical Score
+## 1. 📊 2025 Statistical Rating

-This score is based on a player's in-game statistics for the 2025 season.
+This rating is based on a player's in-game statistics for the 2025 season.
 Each stat was normalized using MinMaxScaler, then weighted according to its predictive importance.

 ### Metrics Used: